 130-C. Conflict with Other Laws

 Except where specifically provided to the contrary, it is not intended by this Zoning Law to repeal, abrogate, annul or in any way to impair or interfere with any rules, regulations or permits previously adopted or issued or which shall be adopted or issued pursuant to law relating to the use of buildings, structures, shelters or premises; nor is it intended by this Section to interfere with or abrogate or annul any easements, covenants or other agreements between parties; provided, however, that where this Zoning Law imposes a greater restriction upon the use of buildings or premises or requires larger open spaces than are imposed or required by any other statute, ordinance, rule, regulation or permit, or by any easement or agreement, the provisions of this Section shall control.
 In the event of any conflict between any provisions of this Section, the more restrictive provisions shall control.
-In each instance in which a provision of this Zoning Law shall contradict or be inconsistent with a provision of the Town of Taghkanic Municipal Code, the provisions contained in this Zoning Law shall govern and prevail.

 130-D. Effect of Existing Violations